TOAST-DOCS/Gamebase/zh/oper-member.md

 ### Login History
 ![image alt](http://static.toastoven.net/prod_gamebase/Operators_Guide/Console_Member_LoginHistory1_1.2.png)

-Retrieve login history of a searched user. <br />
+Retrieve login history of a searched user.
 For an initial search, the duration is a recent one day or a date of choice.
-However, history data is provided for recent three months (or 90 days) only.<br />
+However, history data is provided for recent three months (or 90 days) only.
-Can add history when SDK calls login-related APIs.<br/>
+Can add history when SDK calls login-related APIs.

-- **Login Date**: User&#39;s login time to an app.
+- **Login Date**: User's login time to an app.
 - **Login Type**: Type of authentication applied for a user login (such as IdPLogin/Guest).
 In-parentheses refers to IdProvider information which was actually used.
 - **OS / Ver**: OS (iOS/Android/WebGL) and OS version information used for user login.
 - **Device model**: Name of a device model applied for user login.